Back to Blog

 I pack about 3 activities per child for every 2-3 hours of travel, plus screens as backup.
 For a 6-hour drive, that's just under 10 activities per child.

-More Tips for Traveling with Kids
+More Ways to Make Traveling with Kids Easier

 Regular price $0.00